Menu

 The leafy streets of Saavedra are among the most desirable in Buenos Aires, access to parks, recreational areas and sporting facilities means the price of a square metre is close to the highest in the Argentinian capital.

 Lucianno Intile is the founder of iR Architecture, the firm that designed Quintana.
-In a relatively permanent case of practicing what you preach, Lucianno calls one of the 32sqm apartments in the complex home.
+In a relatively permanent case of practicing what you preach, Lucianno calls one of the 32sqm/344sqft apartments in the complex home.

 Intile being filmed for Never Too Small

-Quintana houses 14 people in 9 apartments under 50sqm on a small plot of land that used to have a one-story house on it.
+Quintana houses 14 people in nine apartments under 50sqm on a small plot of land that used to have a one-story house on it.
 When Intile came across it, the house was unsalvagable due to years of neglect.
 If the land was to be used to its potential the house needed to be knocked down.

 The sleeping space is above the wardrobe, another example of a raised bed providing a large storage solution directly beneath it.
-The drawers beneath the bed pull out to provide hanging space, more storage as well as a small staircase to provide easier access to the bed.
+The drawers beneath the bed pull out to provide hanging space and more storage, as well as a small staircase to provide easier access to the bed.
 The bed has been designed to take advantage of the view and a bed-to-ceiling shelving unit provides access to personal belongings to elevate the bed from being more than just a place to sleep but a place to relax and unwind.

 The bathroom and kitchen are accessed through bi-fold doors and each shares roughly the same footprint as the sleeping space.
 The bifold doors provide a nice wide entry to each of the rooms ensuring the private spaces don’t feel too claustrophobic or detached, they are an elegant solution to creating a wide opening without needing a whole lot of space to swing the door.

-Aesthetically, the rooms are joined by the usage of green tiles on the walls of the bathroom and splashback of the kitchen.
+Aesthetically, the rooms are joined by the usage of green tiles on the walls of the bathroom and the splashback of the kitchen.

-It’s no surprise that an architect that either physically or figuratively places themselves in the shoes of future residents will design a home that feels so liveable and connected to the community.
+It’s no surprise that an architect who either physically or figuratively places themselves in the shoes of future residents will design a home that feels so liveable and connected to the community.
 More and more we are seeing architects and design firms go beyond their own ideas, and genuinely engage the community they are looking to build for.
 While expertise will always be valued, the practice of co-design can only lead to a better result for the wider community and it’s wonderful to see this emerging trend in the way we design the places and the way we choose to live.

-Snaps by Federico Cairoli
+Images by Federico Cairoli